We know it can seem a little confusing. Here is an explanation of our structure.

 In emerging markets, the upfront cost of a solar plant is anywhere between $500 – $800 per kilowatt of panels installed.
-This includes equipment including solar panels, inverters, cables, installation frames, etc and skilled labor.
+This includes the cost of skilled labor and equipment such as solar panels, inverters, cables, installation frames, etc.

 A Power Purchase Agreement (PPA) is a contract between two parties: the Power Producer and the Energy Customer.
 The Power Producer generates electricity and the Energy Customer purchases electricity.
 PPAs are long-term electricity supply agreements that define conditions such as amount of electricity to be supplied, electricity price per kWHr (unit of electricity) and terms under which an agreement may be terminated.
 This is a widely accepted mechanism for selling power around the world.